Spotting flamingos in the Caribbean

 The habitat

-Islands with extensive salt pans and sheltered lagoons attract more flamingos, and all year round.
-Bonaire is the best example of that.
-In Curaçao it's similar: the flamingos are on the salt flats and in the lagoons, far from the tourist hustle.
+Islands with vast salt pans and sheltered lagoons attract more flamingos, all year round.
+Bonaire is the best example of this.
+In Curaçao, it's similar: the flamingos stand on the salt flats and in the lagoons, far from the tourist crowds.

 Protection

-Flamingos can live alongside humans just fine, but too much hustle disturbs their behavior.
+Flamingos can live perfectly well alongside humans, but too much noise disturbs their behavior.
 Noise and attempts to get too close drive them away from the best spots.
-Quiet islands therefore offer the most beautiful moments.
-Places like Aruba can be visually impressive, but there you're looking at birds that are used to tourists, and that's a different story.
+Quiet islands therefore provide the most beautiful moments.
+Places like Aruba can be visually impressive, but there you watch birds that are used to tourists, and that's a different story.

 What the other islands have to offer